JayhawkZombie/srdriver/README.md

 ### BLE Security Architecture

-The SRDriver implements a two-service BLE architecture for enhanced security:
+The SRDriver implements a two-service BLE architecture for some security:

 1. **Auth Service** (`a1862b70-e0ce-4b1b-9734-d7629eb8d710`)
    - Always advertised and discoverable